-I saw a homeless man pushing his shopping cart full of junk today.
+I saw a homeless man pushing his cart full of junk today.
 The cart contained everything he owned.
 His scraggly beard was as dirty as his matted, stringy hair.
 It was evident he had not bathed in a while.
-The rags he wore hung loosely from his gaunt frame; however, most memorable were his eyes.
-They were serious, dark, empty eyes, eyes that had lost all hope.
+The rags he wore hung loosely from his gaunt frame.
+What I remembered the most about him was his eyes.
+They were serious, dark, empty eyes that had lost all hope.
 Adversity had overcome his ability to believe in his dreams.

-Sometimes hope seems to hide in adversity’s shadow.
-Adversity tries to convince us that it will destroy us.
-It taunts us and tells us there’s no reason to keep going.
+Hope often hides in adversity’s shadow.
+Adversity tries to convince us that it will destroy us as it taunts us and tells us there’s no reason to keep going.
 It wants us to give up and accept our condition.

 In the beginning, there is an abundance of hope.
 Christopher Columbus left Spain because he had hope.
 The Pilgrims experienced untold suffering just for the promise of freedom to worship their God.
 They spent two months on the Mayflower enduring taunting by the crew, sickness, storms, and death before finally landing at Plymouth Rock.
 They continued, however, and produced the greatest nation on earth.

 The early American settlers traveled in wagon trains, thousands of miles across the dangerous, unfamiliar terrain, just for the hope of a better life.
 Women buried their husbands along the wagon trail, yet they persevered and continued their long journey west.
 Hope was their only consolation.
 Adversity was the constant companion of those heroes who struggled for a better way of life.
 Hope was always close by, eager to nurture and strengthen their battered faith.